dadrian/dadrian.io/content/blog/posts/jim.md

 already happened.
 Because of the journey it took to get back here.

 I am thankful for the time with Jim Harbaugh as our coach, and for the time spent with the best friends, family, and fanbase in the world.
+Who's got it better than us?

 Go Blue!